iotaledger/autopeering-sim/README.md

 ## Step 2.
 Examine the data

-To analyse the results of the simulation, read the `.csv` files in the `simulation/data` directory:
+To analyse the results of the simulation, read the `.csv` files in the `data` directory:

 - *comvAnalysis*: Proportion of nodes with a complete neighborhood and average number of neighbors as a function of time
 - *linkAnalysis*: Probability Density Function (PDF) of the time a given link stays active